Celtic Cross: Meaning, History, and Modern Interpretations

 The Irish Celtic Cross Tradition

-In Ireland, the Celtic Cross is a prominent feature on historical sites and cemeteries.
-Often highly detailed and richly symbolic, the Irish Celtic Cross serves as a bridge between the old and new faiths, honoring both pagan roots and Christian teachings.
+The Celtic Cross is a prominent feature in Ireland on historical sites and cemeteries.
+Often highly detailed and richly symbolic, the Irish Celtic Cross bridges the old and new faiths, honouring pagan roots and Christian teachings.

 Scottish Celtic Cross Monuments